Opinion: South Africans need to face some harsh truths | The China Post

 The shame of being South African

-It’s an embarrassing, shameful situation for us South Africans to find ourselves in.
+It’s an embarrassing, shameful situation for we South Africans to find ourselves in.

 The national conversation is somber.
 News about the xenophobia is inescapable.
 It’s in the papers, on TV, on social media and in water-cooler conversations at work and schools.

-Even WhatsApp groups are filled with disturbing imagery of the violence, including safety alerts about areas to avoid because of the violence.
+Even WhatsApp groups are filled with disturbing imagery of the violence, including safety alerts about areas to avoid because of it.

 For South Africans, there is nowhere to turn.
 We are sad and angry.
 Neither South Africans, nor foreign nationals, feel safe in the current socio-political climate.